hmrc/mongo-driver-vpn/readme.md

 The vagrant and virtualbox are required on the host.
 (I had to intall newer versions that were on default Ubuntu repos Jan 2017)

 Run `initAll.sh` to prepare VMs setup.
-Will take more than 10 minutes.
+Will take more time than 10 minutes. ~4GB disk, ~6GB RAM required

 FYI: mongo, mongo2, mongo3 are the names of VMs.
 Mongo3 is an mongo arbiter.
 VPNs are between all nodes.
 IPs that mongo uses:
 `mongo`:10.16.30.1 ; `mongo2`:10.16.31.1 ; `mongo3`:10.16.32.1 .
 Mongos port: 27017.
 Primary is initially on the `mongo` VM.
 Mongo client app is on `mongo2`.